 Noted for her “lovely tone and convincing dramatic arc” mezzo-soprano Anna Laurenzo has gained experience in a wide range of repertoire over her diverse career.

 In the spring of 2020, Ms. Laurenzo made her Off-Broadway debut understudying the role of Mrs. Van Buren and singing in the ensemble of the world premiere of Intimate Apparel at the Lincoln Center Theater by Ricky Ian Gordon and Lynn Nottage (postponed due to COVID19.)
-Additional recent engagements include, a role and company debut as Dorabella in Così fan tutte with the Glacier Symphony followed by Dorabella with the Metropolitan Opera Guild and her Fall 2019 return to Chicago Opera Theater, performing the role of Meg Weathers in the Chicago premiere of Everest.
+This production returns in 2022 at Lincoln Center Theater.
+In the spring of 2022, Ms. Laurenzo will join The Metropolitan Opera roster to cover Pit Singer - Mezzo 1 and Mezzo 2 in Dean's Hamlet.
+Additional recent engagements included a role and company debut as Dorabella in Così fan tutte with the Glacier Symphony followed by Dorabella with the Metropolitan Opera Guild and her return to Chicago Opera Theater, performing the role of Meg Weathers in the Chicago premiere of Everest.

 Noted especially for her performance of contemporary American works, Laurenzo is a veteran of multiple world premiere productions.
 She stars in the 2020 release of Voir Dire original cast album in the roles she originated in the 2017 world premiere performances at Fort Worth Opera.
 Her collaborations have included work with several renowned composers, including Ricky Ian Gordon, Carlisle Floyd, Jeff Myers, Scott Wheeler, David T. Little, and Libby Larsen.
 She covered the role of Jackie Kennedy in Fort Worth Opera’s world premiere production of JFK, and performed in the company's 2016 and 2017 festival seasons as GPS in Patrick Soluri's Embedded, the Undertaker in Jeff Myers' Buried Alive, and Alycia Simpson in Matthew Peterson's Voir Dire.